ucdavis-bioinformatics-training/2023-June-Single-Cell-RNA-Seq-Analysis/data_reduction/Expression_Matrix.md

 ### Filtering cells (the 10x way)

-cellranger 3.0 introduced and improved cell-calling algorithm that is better able to identify populations of low RNA content cells, especially when low RNA content cells are mixed into a population of high RNA content cells.
+Cell Ranger 3.0 introduced and improved cell-calling algorithm that is better able to identify populations of low RNA content cells, especially when low RNA content cells are mixed into a population of high RNA content cells.
 For example, tumor samples often contain large tumor cells mixed with smaller tumor infiltrating lymphocytes (TIL) and researchers may be particularly interested in the TIL population.
 The new algorithm is based on the EmptyDrops method (Lun et al., 2018).

 The algorithm has two key steps:

 1. It uses a cutoff based on total UMI counts of each barcode to identify cells.
 This step identifies the primary mode of high RNA content cells.
 2. Then the algorithm uses the RNA profile of each remaining barcode to determine if it is an “empty" or a cell containing partition.
 This second step captures low RNA content cells whose total UMI counts may be similar to empty GEMs.

-In the first step, the original cellranger cell calling algorithm is used to identify the primary mode of high RNA content cells, using a cutoff based on the total UMI count for each barcode. cellranger takes as input the expected number of recovered cells, N (see --expect-cells).
+In the first step, the original  cell calling algorithm is used to identify the primary mode of high RNA content cells, using a cutoff based on the total UMI count for each barcode.
+Cell Ranger takes as input the expected number of recovered cells, N (see --expect-cells).
 Let m be the 99th percentile of the top N barcodes by total UMI counts.
 All barcodes whose total UMI counts exceed m/10 are called as cells in the first pass.

 In the second step, a set of barcodes with low UMI counts that likely represent ‘empty’ GEM partitions is selected.
 A model of the RNA profile of selected barcodes is created.
 This model, called the background model, is a multinomial distribution over genes.
 It uses Simple Good-Turing smoothing to provide a non-zero model estimate for genes that were not observed in the representative empty GEM set.
 Finally, the RNA profile of each barcode not called as a cell in the first step is compared to the background model.
 Barcodes whose RNA profile strongly disagrees with the background model are added to the set of positive cell calls.
 This second step identifies cells that are clearly distinguishable from the profile of empty GEMs, even though they may have much lower RNA content than the largest cells in the experiment.

 Below is an example of a challenging cell-calling scenario where 300 high RNA content 293T cells are mixed with 2000 low RNA content PBMC cells.
-On the left is the cell calling result with the cell calling algorithm prior to cellranger 3.0 and on the right is the current cellranger 3.0 result.
+On the left is the cell calling result with the cell calling algorithm prior to Cell Ranger 3.0 and on the right is the current Cell Ranger 3.0 result.
 You can see that low RNA content cells are successfully identified by the new algorithm.

 <p float="center">
   <img src="figures/knee-plot-old-cell-calling.png" width="400" />